I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 What Was the Result of the Brownsville Affair?

 The First Battalion of the 25th United States Infantry Regiment (above) was a Black unit under the command of white officers.
-They were usually referred to as Buffalo Soldiers (see below).
-After serving in The Philippines, the regiment was deployed to Fort Brown near Brownsville, Texas in July 1906.
+Its soldiers were usually referred to as Buffalo Soldiers (see below).
+After serving in The Philippines, the regiment was deployed to Fort Brown near Brownsville, Texas, in July 1906.

 The Texas State Historical Association notes that “The soldiers immediately confronted racial discrimination from some businesses and suffered several instances of physical abuse from federal customs collectors.”
 They were refused service in bars, subjected to racial slurs, and assaulted in the street by bigots who couldn’t abide their presence.

-Tensions rose and on the evening of August 12 there was a report of an attack on a white woman, whose husband threatened any Black soldiers would be shot on sight if they turned up in Brownsville.
+Tensions rose and on the evening of August 12, 1906, there was a report of an attack on a white woman whose husband threatened that any Black soldiers would be shot on sight if they turned up in Brownsville.
 Because of the charged atmosphere, battalion commander Major Charles W. Penrose thought it was prudent to order an early curfew for his soldiers.